andreasdr/minitscript/README.md

 ...
 ```

-See an example of if, elseif, else and end:
+See an example of if, elseif, else:

 ```
 ...